adamsilver/forms/manuscript/00-Introduction.md

 **Chapter 3: Control Extras** provides information about how to enhance forms with just a little more effort.

-**Chapter 4: Basic Design Rules** provides the information you need to design and build user friendly forms, including validation design and accessibility rules.
+**Chapter 4: Design Rules** provides the information you need to design and build user friendly forms, including validation design and accessibility rules.

 **Chapter 5: Server-side validation** explains the technical information required to assist users in fixing invalid input for those things that cannot be caught be the client for whatever reason.